Last updated on August 20th, 2019

 Despite seeming like a cumbersome procedure, molding a boil and bite mouth guard is a reasonably simple process that doesn’t take more than a few minutes.
+Wearing a mouthguard while your sleep can help keep your top and bottom teeth separated so they don’t damage each other from the pressure of grinding or clenching.

 Start off by gathering all the items that you would need to mold it.
 This includes: